Happy Spring everyone!

 That afternoon as I knelt on the ground, so symbolic of prayer and in a sense a posture of humility before God, I moved and leveled rocks, ordering and making them safe for walking again.
 And in a God-like way I was digging in the dirt with my hands, using this earth, this clay and mud, to secure the rock steps and mold new life into this pathway.

 After an hour of silently creating outside in the fresh spring air I felt surprisingly refreshed, alive, hopeful again.
-The discouraging and deflating news we’d heard was put in its proper place–in God’s hand, not by my prayers but by my creating.
-By making something of beauty out of my own feelings of chaos and loss and bewilderment God created in me a new heart of hope; “Create in me a clean heart, O God, and renew a right spirit within me,” (Psalm 51:10).
+The discouraging and deflating news we’d heard was put in its proper place—in God’s hand, not by my prayers but by my creating.
+By making something of beauty out of my own feelings of chaos and loss and bewilderment God created in me a new heart of hope, I experienced the truth of Psalm 50:10, which says, “Create in me a clean heart, O God, and renew a right spirit within me.”

 Though this was a new understanding for me it is practiced everywhere in our world where people begin foundations, research, donor campaigns, and more to bring good and beauty from personal tragedies.